GoogleCloudPlatform/vertex-ai-samples/notebooks/official/explainable_ai/README.md

 [AutoML training tabular classification model for online explanation](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_automl_tabular_classification_online_explain.ipynb)

-In this tutorial, you how to learn to use `AutoML` to create a tabular binary classification model from a Python script, and then learn to use `Vertex AI Online Prediction` to make online predictions with explanations.
+Learn how to use `AutoML` to create a tabular binary classification model from a Python script, and then learn to use `Vertex AI Online Prediction` to make online predictions with explanations.

 The steps performed include: